-A total of zero net acres expired in 2021.
-In addition to those acres that expired, during 2022, 10,792 net acres are set to expire with a sight line to continue 100% of the lands.
-The Corporation has assessed all expiring lands and, where appropriate, will seek continuation through mapping, development activity or, in the case of higher risk areas, farm-outs, where third parties provide funding in exchange for an earned working interest.
+A total of 860 net acres expired in 2022 however the Corporation re-acquired 474 net acres of mineral rights. .
+In addition to those acres that expired, during 2023, 59,992 net acres are set to expire with plans to continue approximately 52% (31,204 net acres) of the expiring lands.
+The Corporation has assessed all expiring lands and, where appropriate, will seek continuation through mapping, development activity or, in the case of higher risk areas, farm-outs, or other third-party agreements.